tomshy/tyk-docs/tyk-docs/content/security/your-apis/oauth-2-0.md

 Tyk has two methods you can use to enable OAuth 2.0

-### Option 1 - use standard auth tokens
+### Option 1 - Use Standard Authorisation Tokens

 The first is to integrate a standard OAuth 2.0 flow into your application using one of the many OAuth libraries that exist for popular frameworks and languages.
 And then when your API issues a token, use the Tyk REST API to create a key session for your own generated key.

-Set up your API to use [standard tokens][1] and set the Authorisation header to be `Authorization`, Tyk will now treat the `auth_token` as any other, respecting it's expiry date and any access control mechanisms that may be in place.
+Set up your API to use [standard tokens][1] and set the Authorisation header to be `Authorization`, Tyk will now treat the `auth_token` as any other, respecting its expiry date and any access control mechanisms that may be in place.
 It may be the case that you will need to put the OAuth `/access` and `/authorize` endpoints into the `ignored_paths` list of your API version to ensure that those requests reach your API.

-### Option 2 - use the Tyk OAuth flow
+### Option 2 - Use the Tyk OAuth Flow

-Tyk can act as a full blown OAuth 2.0 provider for Authorisation an access tokens, and all your application would need to integrate with is Tyk's API and notification endpoints.
+Tyk can act as a full blown OAuth 2.0 provider for Authorisation an access tokens, and all your application would need is to integrate with Tyk's API and notification endpoints.

 <iframe width="870" height="480" src="https://www.youtube.com/embed/C4CUDTIHynk" frameborder="0" gesture="media" allowfullscreen></iframe>